-- 3.2 The South Norfolk Local Plan also includes a number of Neighbourhood Development Plans; no current plan exists for Caistor St. Edmund.
-The Joint Core Strategy erroneously recorded Caistor St. Edmunds as an 'Other Village', within which only limited infill development can occur; as such, the South Norfolk Local Plan currently identifies the area as a Small Rural Community with no defined development boundary.
-Consequently, it is unclear if the Habitats Regulations Assessment (HRA) undertaken of the Site Specific Allocations and Policies Document1 considers larger-scale development within this area. - 3.3 Nevertheless, the aforementioned HRA concluded that Appropriate Assessment for any of the international designations was unlikely to be required.
-As such, it is likely that closer inspection of Local Policies and, if necessary, correspondence with Natural England through the Discretionary Advice Service will be sufficient to inform suitable mitigation for potential effects on nearby statutory designations.
-Consequently, it is considered that potential effects on nearby statutory designations resulting from an increase in recreational pressure can be mitigated by the provision of well-designed open space. - 3.4 As such, based on this initial assessment, no significant constraints are currently anticipated which may affect deliverability of development of this site, in terms of statutory designations.
-Following a more detailed view of Local Policy and the proposals for the site, a document to inform a Habitats Regulations Assessment may need to be produced. - 3.5 It should be noted that information on non-statutory designations is pending from NBIS.
+- 3.2 The South Norfolk Local Plan also includes a number of Neighbourhood Development Plans, no current plan exists for Stoke Holy Cross (Upper Stoke).
+Currently, the South Norfolk Local Plan identifies the area to include the site as part of the Porlingland/Framingham Earl Policy area which is a "Key Service Centre". - 3.3 The Habitats Regulations Assessment (HRA) undertaken of the Site Specific Allocations and Policies Document1 concluded that Appropriate Assessment for any of the international designations was unlikely to be required.
+Consequently, it is considered that potential effects on nearby statutory designations resulting from an increase in recreational pressure would be minimal, and can be mitigated by the provision of well-designed open space. - 3.4 As such, based on this initial assessment, no significant constraints are currently anticipated which may affect deliverability of development of this site, in terms of statutory designations.
+It should be noted that information on non-statutory designations is pending from NBIS.